-Annulment in Georgia
+Annulment In Georgia

 Some people would rather end their marriage by annulment than divorce.
 While annulments are rare compared to divorce, Georgia laws allow you to annul your marriage in limited circumstances, such as fraud.